This article provides a footnote for the actual state of using OpenBSD as a build machine with a high number of CPU cores.

 329m45.18s235m19.81s24m12.17s

-In this case, for a small number of concurrent jobs, the speed enhancement is approximately twofold.
-However, as the number of jobs approaches the limit, the enhancement diminishes to approximately one-third.
+For a small number of concurrent jobs, the speed enhancement is approximately twofold.
+However, as the number of jobs approaches the core count limit, the enhancement diminishes to approximately one-third, demonstrating diminishing returns from increased parallelization.